mrshmllow/wire/doc/guides/parallelism.md

 ---
 comment: true
 title: Use Parallelism
-description: A deeper dive into parallelism with Wire Tool.
+description: A deeper dive into parallelism with wire Tool.
 ---

 # {{ $frontmatter.title }}